codenameyau/threegen/README.md

 ###Structuring Your Game
-By default, your game components are designed as modules using Browserify.
+By default, your game components are structured as modules using Browserify.
 You will need to install node.js as well as globally install Browserify and Watchify.
 Here is a [simple tutorial](http://engineering.yp.com/post/browserify) to get started.